stoumani/scorewise/README.md

 # Scorewise
-This is a simple bracket maker wesbite built using React.
+This is a simple bracket maker wesbite built using HTML and JS.
 The application allows you to create brackets for various types of tournaments or competitions.

 Features